ml4ai/delphi/README.md

 ```bash
 delphi <filename>
 ```
-where `<filename>` should be a JSON-LD file produced by Eidos.
+where `<filename>` should be a JSON-LD file produced by Eidos, or a directory containing JSON-LD files (with the extension `.jsonld`).
 The example used for the screenshot above can be found [here](https://raw.githubusercontent.com/ml4ai/delphi/master/delphi/data/10_Document_Eidos_CAG.jsonld).